rcrowther/django-sitemapcfg/README.md

             # Can have different collections of data in one sitemap
-            'sitemap_netfeatures' : [
+            'sitemap_specialist_reviews' : [
                 {'model': 'reviews.SongReview'},
-                {'model': 'datelists.Itineries'},
+                {'model': 'datelists.ProductReviews'},
             ],
+        }

+#### The lastmod attribute
+Most sitemap spec attributes are ignored.
+Google, and presumably other engines, say they ignore them ('priority' etc.).
+However, Google recognises, and encourages use of, the 'lastmod' attribute.
+Add 'lastmod' attributes to models like this,

+        SITEMAP = {
             # Can set 'lastmod_field' on model datasets
             # Value is the fieldname to get the modification data from
             # The field is expected to be a Django DateField
-            'sitemap_netfeatures' : [
+            'sitemap_infopages' : [
-                {'model': 'infopages.Infopage', 'field' : 'slug', 'lastmod_field': 'modified'},
+                {'model': 'infopages.Infopage', 'field' : 'slug', , 'url_path': 'info', 'lastmod_field': 'modified'},
             ],
         }

-Note that, at the time of writing, Google say they recognise only 'lastmod' attritutes in sitemaps.
+This assumes the declared model field is a Django 'models.DateField'.

+There's another option available.
+This is because it is possible to change a delivered webpage without changing the model.
+Instead, templates are changed.
+As a dramatic example, perhaps templates have been adapted with 'structured data' added, to deliver what Google calls 'search snippets'.
+Of course,, as time goes by, you would like Google (at least, but maybe Bing, Yandex etc.) to recrawl these pages to deliver the new data, and so the enhanced search listing.
+So a literal date can be declared, in the form YYYY-MM-DD,

+        SITEMAP = {
+            # Can set a literal value on 'lastmod_field'
+            'sitemap_infopages' : [
+                {'model': 'infopages.Infopage', 'field' : 'slug', 'lastmod_field': '2021-12-02'},
+            ],

+            # can also declare a literal value of 'lastmod_field' one-off URLs.
+            'sitemap_other' : [
+                {'urls': ['credits', '', 'https://freefalling.com/'], 'lastmod_field': '2021-12-02'},
+            ],
+        }

+A thought: I considered a 'today' option, but that would update on every sitemap generation, so is wildly imprecise.
+And unhelpful to search engines.
+Also, mass updating of model 'modified' dates is not good for site maintenence, the page is updating, not the model data.
+A literal date will not be automatic, will need the Django Setting file changing and possibly reverting.
+Whatever, it leaves model data unaltered, as it should be.
+Once a search engine has crawled, the setting can be reverted to a model 'modified' field, and pages with no model will use the coded literal date, which is a fair representation.

 ### Generate sitemaps